vothane/ace_of_spades/README.md

 ace_of_spades
 =============

-client library for aceshigh search engine
+client library for aceshigh search engine.
+Will have an interface and functionality very similar to sunspot.

 >If you like to gamble, I tell you I'm your man
 >You win some, lose some, it's - all - the same to me